Niranjans01/rn-contacts/README.md

 # rn-contacts

-uses native contact picker apis to select and update contacts from react native based applications
+Uses native contact picker apis to select and update contacts from react native based applications.

+// Disclaimer : This package is underdevelopment how ever following features are currently accessible

 ## Installation